 - consider hiring an IT security specialist to investigate the breach

 - consider hiring a specialist to rebuild or replace parts of your IT infrastructure, if necessary

 Find out how to develop a cyber security incident response plan.

-The National Cyber Security Centre (NCSC) provides detailed resources to help you effectively detect, respond to and resolve cyber incidents.
+The NCSC provides detailed resources to help you effectively detect, respond to and resolve cyber incidents.
 You should consult the following:

 - small business guide to response and recovery